-To the Grievance Committee of the West Volusia Associatio JITOI KEALTOKS Filed 20 Complainant(s) Res pondent(s) Complainant(s) charge(s): An alleged violation of Article(s) of the Code of Ethics or other membership duty as set forth in the Bylaws of the Association in Article VII, Sections 1, 2 and 3, and alleges that the above charge(s) (is/are) supported by the attached statement, which is signed and dated by the complainant(s) and which explains when the alleged violation(s) occurred and, if a different date, when the complainant(s) first knew about the alleged violations.
-This complaint is true and correct to the best knowledge and belief of the undersigned and is filed within one hundred eighty (180) days after the facts constituting the matter complained of could have been known in the exercise of reasonable diligence or within one hundred eighty (180) days after the conclusion of the transaction, or event, whichever is later.
-Date(s) you became aware of the fa cts on which the alleged d violation(s) (is/are) base d: I (we) declare that to the best of my (our) knowledge and belief, my (our) allegations in this complaint are true.
-Are the circumstances giving rise to before the state real estate licensing □Yes □ No You may file an ethics complaint in any jurisdiction where a REALTOR® is a member or MLS participant.
+To the Grievance Committee of the West Volusia Association of REALTORS Filed 20 Complainant(s) Respo endent(s) Complainant(s) charge(s): An alleged violation of Article(s) of the in the Bylaws of the Association in Article VII, Sections 1, supported by the attached statement, which is signed and the alleged violation(s) occurred and, if a different date, violations.
+2 and 3, and alleges that the dated by the complainant(s s) and which explains when This complaint is true and correct to the best knowledge and belief of the undersigned and is filed within one hundred eighty (180) days after the facts constituting the matter complained of could have been known in the exercise of reasonable diligence or within one hundred eighty (180) days after the conclusion of the transaction, or event, whichever is later.
+Date(s) you became aware of the facts on which the allege d violation(s) (is/are) based : I (we) declare that to the best of my (our) knowledge and belief, my (our) allegations in this complaint are true.
+Are the circumstances giving rise to this ethics complaint in before the state real estate licensing authority or any other ☐Yes ☐ No You may file an ethics complaint in any jurisdiction where a REALTOR® is a member or MLS participant.
 Note that the REALTORS® Code of Ethics, Standard of Practice 14-1 provides, in relevant part, "REALTORS® shall not be subject to disciplinary proceeding in more than one Board of REALTORS® with respect to alleged violations of the Code of Ethics relating to the same transaction or event."
-Have you filed, or do you intend to fi le, a similar or related c omplaint with another Ass sociation(s) of REALTORS®? ☐ Yes ☐ No If so, name of other Association(s): Date(s) fi led: I understand that should the Grievance Committee dismiss this ethics complaint in part or in total, that I have twenty (20) days from transmittal of the dismissal notice to appeal the dismissal to the Board of Directors.
-Complainant(s): Type/Print Name Phone Signature . , , , , , , , , , , , , , , , , , , , Olghadalo
+Have you filed, or do you intend to file, a similar or related o ☐ Yes ☐ No complaint with another Asso ociation(s) of REALTORS®?
+If so, name of other Association(s): Date(s) file eq.
+I understand that should the Grievance Committee dismist twenty (20) days from transmittal of the dismissal notice to ss this ethics complaint in part or in total, that I have Complainant(s): Type/Print Name Phone Signature